-You don't need to replace the spark plug socket if you don't have any problem starting your mower.
-You can check and clean it at the start of the season to ensure everything is clean inside and no dirt or residue present.
+You don’t need to replace the spark plug socket if you don’t have any problem starting your mower.
+You can check and clean it at the start of the season to ensure everything is clean inside and no dirt or residue is present.

 The air filter is dirty or clogged

 A clogged or dirty air filter obstructs the airflow to mix with the fuel.
-Poor airflow causes the lawnmower engine to die in a few minutes after the start.
+Poor airflow causes the lawnmower engine to die a few minutes after the start.
 Since the mower often catches dirt and debris from the yard, the filter quickly gets clogged that needs to be cleaned.